Brown dwarf: Early theorizing

 (c) these objects may be luminous at visible wavelengths early in their lives.

 Because of this, alternative names for these objects were proposed, including planetar and substar.
 In 1975 Jill Tarter, as part of her PhD thesis at University of California at Berkeley was the first to suggest that the term to describe these objects should be brown dwarf, using brown as a color "somewhere between red and black", suggesting that the dwarfs appeared dim, dark, and dull, even though not exactly brown.

 The term black dwarf continues to be used to refer to a white dwarf that has cooled to the point that it no longer emits significant amounts of light.
 However, the time required for even the lowest-mass white dwarf to cool to this temperature is calculated to be longer than the current age of the universe; hence such objects are expected to not yet exist.

 Early theories concerning the nature of the lowest-mass stars and the hydrogen-burning limit suggested that a population I object with a mass less than 0.07 solar masses or a population II object less than would never go through normal stellar evolution and would become a completely degenerate star.

-The resulting brown dwarf star is sometimes called a failed star.
+The resulting brown dwarf is sometimes called a failed star.

 The first self-consistent calculation of the hydrogen-burning minimum mass confirmed a value between 0.07–0.08 solar masses for population I objects.

 Deuterium fusion

-The discovery of deuterium burning down to and the impact of dust formation in the cool outer atmospheres of brown dwarfs in the late 1980s brought these theories into question.
+The discovery of deuterium fusion down to and the impact of dust formation in the cool outer atmospheres of brown dwarfs in the late 1980s brought these theories into question.
 However, such objects were hard to find because they emit almost no visible light.
 Their strongest emissions are in the infrared (IR) spectrum, and ground-based IR detectors were too imprecise at that time to readily identify any brown dwarfs.

 Since then, numerous searches by various methods have sought these objects.
 These methods included multi-color imaging surveys around field stars, imaging surveys for faint companions of main-sequence dwarfs and white dwarfs, surveys of young star clusters, and radial velocity monitoring for close companions.